Inclusive Excellence Post Doctoral and Visiting Scholars Program Details

 Submissions must include the following:

-• The prospective postdoc's letter of interest addressed to the chair of the department should be submitted as a part of the application; their letter of application to a faculty search may be submitted in lieu of a letter of interest
+• The nominee’s letter of interest addressed to the department chair.
+The letter of application to a recent faculty search may be submitted in lieu of a letter of interest.

 Guidelines/Eligibility

-• Must be nominated by an UNM academic unit.
+• Must be nominated by a tenure-granting UNM main campus academic unit.

-• Nominee must have obtained Ph.D. or terminal degree prior to July 1, 2023.
+• Nominee must have obtained Ph.D. or terminal degree from an accredited institution prior to July 1, 2024.

 • Nominee must demonstrate promise for a tenure-track appointment at UNM.